 When a proxy is properly executed and returned, the shares it represents will be voted at the meeting as directed.
-If no specification is indicated, the shares will be voted (1) "for" the election of each of the nominees for director set forth in this proxy statement, (2) "for" the advisory approval of the compensation of our named executive officers for fiscal 2013, (3) "for" approval of the amendment of our 2010 Plan, (4) "for" the proposal to ratify the appointment of KPMG LLP, an independent registered public accounting firm, as the independent auditor of our company for the fiscal year ending June 30, 2014, and (5) as the persons specified in the proxy deem advisable on such other matters as may come before the meeting.
+If no specification is indicated, the shares will be voted (1) "for" the election of each of the nominees for director set forth in this proxy statement, (2) "for" the advisory approval of the compensation of our named executive officers for fiscal 2016, (3) "for" the proposal to ratify the appointment of KPMG LLP, an independent registered public accounting firm, as the independent auditor of our company for the fiscal year ending June 24, 2017, (4) "for" the proposal to approve the Amended and Restated 2010 Incentive Compensation Plan, and (5) as the persons specified in the proxy deem advisable on such other matters as may come before the meeting.